adc2108/E-House-WiCHacks/README.md

 Our team/authors consists of Second-Year Electrical Engineer, Tianna Seitz and First-Year Computer Engineer, Alexandra Ciesielka.

 Our work includes source code for a java financial literacy simulation.
 This simulation is Parent-Child based, with the parent setting incentives for a child.
 There are classes Bank, Stock, Child, Parent and RunProgram.
-No testing has been done and on the code, and there could be some more tests to account for user error and design error.
+No testing has been done on the code, and there could be some more tests to account for user error and design error.

 The goal of the simulation/game is for the child to learn how to manage money at a younger age.
 A work in progress GUI was created to connect methods from